oplatek/oplatek.github.io/index.md

 synthesis(<strong>TTS</strong>).

 ## Industry Career
+TL;DR I love working with startups.

 Please check my [LinkedIn](https://www.linkedin.com/in/ondrejplatek/) for details.
-TL;DR is I love working with startups.
-However, I also had a wonderful time during my paid internships at Apple in Cupertino.
+I also had a wonderful time during my paid internships at Apple in Cupertino.
 I am used to working remotely, but I think it is beneficial to meet other team members in person.
 Meeting once a week for a day is the minimum for a highly effective collaboration.
 Alternatively, meeting for two weeks every 6-8 weeks anywhere in Europe is also viable.